allenai/OLMo-Eval/olmo_eval/tasks/olmes_v0_1/README.md

        * For MMLU use macro average over tasks
        * Restrict to maximum 2048 tokens per input

-The full list of tasks in the v0.1 standard is as follows:
+The full list of tasks in the v0.1 standard is as follows (more tasks, including generative CoT, to come):

-   * ARC Challenge
+   * ARC-Challenge
-   * ARC Easy
+   * ARC-Easy
    * BoolQ
    * CommonsenseQA
    * HellaSwag